 Human resources, or HR, is the department of a company or a business that deals with the employees and their issues.
 It is the department that hired you and supervised you while you are working.
 HR has a number of different duties and responsibilities, and it cannot be very easy to decide which ones are the most important.

 As HR departments have gone digital, the role of technology within the department has changed significantly in recent years.
-Advances in cloud computing and web applications have given the HR team more access and greater control over processing payroll, managing employee benefits, and keeping employee information updated.
+Advances in cloud computing and web applications have given the HR team more access and greater control over processing payroll, managing employee benefits (take a look at Eden Health for what these benefits can do), and keeping employee information updated.
 However, it’s still important to remember that technology is only as useful as the human network it’s integrated into.

 Technology use in human resources is skyrocketing, and for a good reason: it can save companies money, boost productivity, and improve employee satisfaction.
 That said, most businesses have some distance to go before they truly embrace the advantages of technology.
 (According to a recent survey, only 23% of respondents said their company is using technology to its fullest potential.)